-To produce to the series anown in this table is available at www.bankuenguano.co.uk/infancias/ability/reges/ip/coreind/cators.aspx.
-If the series start after 1987, the average between the start date and 2006 end and the maximum/minimum since the start date are used 2006 was the last year before the global financial crisis.

-Nean LTV (respectively LTI) ratio on new advances above the median LTV (LTI) ratio, based on loans to first-time buyers, council/registered social tenants exercising their right to buy and homemovers, and excluding lifetime (d) Mean LIV (respectively LII) ratio on new advances above the median LIV (LII) ratio, based on loans to first-time buyers, council/registered social tenants exercising their right to buy and homemovers, and excluding lifetime mortgages and advances with LTV ratio above 130% (LII above 10x).
-FCA Product Sales Data includes regulated mortgages contracts only.
-Series starts in 2005.
-Sources: FCA Product Sales Data includes regulated mortgages contracts only.
-Series starts in 2005.
-Sources: FCA Product Sales Data includes regulated mortgages and advances with LTV ratio of new non-regulated lending advances, of which buy-to-let is 88% by value.
-The figures include further advances and remortgages.
-The raw data is categorical: the share of mortgages with LTV ratio less than 75%, between 90% and 95%; and greater than 95%.
+- A spreadsheet of the series shown in this table is available at www.bankofengland.co.uk/financialstability/Pages/fpc/coreindicators.aspx - The period start after 1987, the average between the start date and 2006 end and the maximum/minimum since the start date are used 2006 was the last year before the global financial crisis. - Mean LTV (respectively LTI) ratio on new advances above the median LTV (LTI) ratio, based on loans to first-time buyers, council/registered social tenants exercising their right to buy and homemovers, and excluding lifetime - The actual transfer of the spective of the actual transfer of the spective of the specific of (e) less than 75%; between 75% and 90%; between 90% and 95%; and greater than 95%.
 An approximate mean is calculated by giving these categories weights using the average LTV in equivalent buckets in loan level buy-to-let data gathered by UK Finance.
 Series starts in 2007.
-UK Finance data available from 2014, weights prior to this date are average LTVs accoss the respective buckets using all data gathered in 2014.
+UK Finance data available from 2014; weights prior to this date are average LTVs across the respective buckets using all data gathered in 2014.
 The share of mortgages with LTV ratio at 75% from 2014 onwards used are adjusted to estimate the LTV of each loan before any fees or charges are added.
 This approximates the LTV at which the loan was originated.
-Sources: Bank of England, UK Finance (e) and Bank calculations.

-The twelve-month growth rate of nominal credit.
+Sources: Bank of England, UK Finance and Bank calculations. - The twelve-month growth rate of nominal credit.
 Defined as the four-quarter cumulative net flow of credit divided by the stock of credit twelve months ago.
 Credit is defined as all liabilities of the household and not-for-profit sector except for the unfunded pension liabilities and financial derivatives of the not-for-profit sector.
 Sources: ONS and Bank calculations.
-Gross debt as a percentage of a four-quarter moving sum of gross disposable income of the UK household and non-profit sector.
-Includes all liabilities of the household sector except for the unfunded pension liabilities and financial derivatives of the UK household and non-profit sector.
-Includes all liabilities of the household sector except for the unfunded pension liabilities and the unfunded pension liabilitie (f)